philzook58/philzook58.github.io/_posts/2024-09-09-string_knuth.md

 # Bits and Bobbles

+This post was aided by many discussions with Cody Roux, my friend / personal term rewriting serf.

 Note that GAP already ships a string knuth bendix.
 This is accessible from python via sage <https://www.sagemath.org/>

 ```python